-Course Advisory: CIS 001 or CIS 050 with a minimum grade of C; ability to keyboard at 30 wpm.
-Transferable to CSU
+Course Advisory: CIS 001 or CIS 050 with a minimum grade of C; ability to keyboard at 30 wpm

 An in-depth study of the functions of the word processing program.
 Students will learn how to use basic and advanced program features to create and design business documents.